Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Introduction

-Since the main factor distinguishing between wet and dry systems is the presence or absence of long-ranged hydrodynamic effects, introducing hydrodynamic screening to wet systems could provide a link to their dry counterparts. \\ Possible ways to do this are by increasing the friction with an underlying substrate or by changing the viscosity of a neighbouring fluid which provides a momentum sink \cite{PhysRevE.97.063101}.
-Indeed it is possible to impose anisotropic friction by interfacing active suspensions with smectic liquid crystals {\cite{guillamat2016control}}.
-In general, friction damps the flow field created by active suspensions thus introducing a length-scale over which the velocity field goes to zero.
-As a result, hydrodynamic interactions are screened and interactions between active particles in wet systems cease to be long-ranged and, instead, become local \cite{PhysRevE.90.062307,doostmohammadi2019coherent}.
+Since the main factor distinguishing between wet and dry systems is the presence or absence of momentum conservation, introducing hydrodynamic screening to wet systems could provide a link to their dry counterparts.
+Possible ways to do this are by increasing the friction with an underlying substrate or by changing the viscosity of a neighbouring fluid which provides a momentum sink \cite{PhysRevE.97.063101}.
+Indeed it is possible to impose anisotropic friction by interfacing active suspensions with smectic liquid crystals \cite{guillamat2016control}.
+In general, friction screens the flow field created by active suspensions thus introducing a length-scale over which the velocity field goes to zero.
 This raises the questions of whether increasing friction can engender a crossover between wet and dry active systems and the extent to which the high friction limit matches the behaviour of dry active matter.